COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

         .endm
 ```

-this function load the start address of the C function into edx and jump to transition32(romlayout.S),
+this macro load the start address of the C function into edx and jump to transition32(romlayout.S),

 ```
 transition32: